Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 > Grott walks up to you, dragging with him a little girl by the arm.
 "Boss, thought ya might wanna take a look at this one."

+If the Player just met her, Shael will not start casting Plant Growth until the following encounter.

 ### Awakened Ambush
 One of the guards will call for help from behind the building.
 The guard will be surrounded by awakened shrubs, and there will be an awakened tree approaching him from 60 feet away.
 The number of awakened shrubs will be twice the number of guards the player hired.
 You can find the awakened tree and the awakened shrub statblocks in Appendix A.

 > As you run towards the distressed call of the guard, you hear the creaking of wood.
 Behind the manor, you see X little shrubs trying to scratch the guard as he deflects their attacks with his shortsword, and a giant tree is approaching from farther away.
+Roll initiative!

+Have the player make a DC 10 Intelligence (Nature) check.
+On success, they realize that Fire damage will kill the tree and the shrubs more quickly than other physical attacks.

 Everyone except Simon and Krogg will join this fight.
 Tallis's fire bolt (his only offensive spell) will be very potent here, as all of enemies are vulnerable to Fire damage, and he will focus on attacking the giant tree.
-Shael will cast Barkskin and Shillelagh before the fight and attack with her club.
+Shael will cast Barkskin and Shillelagh before the fight and attack the shrubs with her club, staying as far from the tree as possible unless it is the only enemy left.
+The guards will finish off the shrubs before focusing on the tree.

+*As they have successfully turned the manor into a living, breathing place and protected their home, this would be a good time to level up the PC to 3rd level.*

 # Appendix A